 - Endemic mycoses have a predilection for causing symptoms of 'rheumatological' syndromes - eg, arthritis/arthralgia, erythema multiforme, erythema nodosum, pericarditis.

-- Endemic mycoses may also cause symptoms by haematogenous dissemination to skin, brain/meninges, bone and joints and full-blown septicaemia.
+- Endemic mycoses may also cause symptoms by haematogenous dissemination to skin, brain/meninges, bone and joints and full-blown sepsis.

-- Infections with Aspergillus and Candida spp. and other opportunistic fungi may cause symptoms of hypersensitivity reactions - eg, allergic asthma, allergic bronchopulmonary aspergillosis, extrinsic allergic alveolitides.
+- Infections with Aspergillus and Candida spp. and other opportunistic fungi may cause symptoms of hypersensitivity reactions - eg, allergic asthma, allergic bronchopulmonary aspergillosis, hypersensitivity pneumonitis.

 - Symptoms due to other sites of extrapulmonary involvement (particularly in the immunocompromised) - eg, meningoencephalitis/brain abscess, skin lesions, kidneys, liver, muscles, endophthalmitis, nasal passages and sinuses, systemic sepsis affecting blood and bone marrow.